ENVIRONMENTAL LAW SECTION MEETING

 Marla E. Wieder, Esq., U.S. Environmental Protection Agency, Region 2, New York City

-David Berol, Esq., U.S. Environmental Protection Agency, Office of General Counsel, Pesticides & Toxic Substances Law Office, Washington, D.C.: TSCA Reform: How did it happen and when will we see action?
+David Berol, Esq., U.S. Environmental Protection Agency, Office of General Counsel, Pesticides & Toxic Substances Law Office, Washington, D.C.: An introduction to revised TSCA: What changed in the law and how is the first year of implementation proceeding?

 Michael Boucher, Esq., Dentons US LLP, Washington, D.C.: Private Party Perspective on TSCA Modernization: Preparing for Implementation